 A copy of the notice in writing setting out its decision not to grant a classification certificate.

 Details of any representations that the VSC wishes to make.

 Copies of any documents upon which the VSC wishes to rely.

 The Secretary of the GAP shall send details of any reply received from the VSC to the Appellant.

 Reply from the Appellant

-Within 14 days of receipt by the Appellant of the details of any reply received from the GRA the Appellant shall give notice to the Secretary of the GAP of any further representations or documents upon which the Appellant wishes to rely.
+Within 14 days of receipt by the Appellant of the details of any reply received from the VSC the Appellant shall give notice to the Secretary of the GAP of any further representations or documents upon which the Appellant wishes to rely.

 Service of Documents